step-security-bot/jans/docs/admin/config-guide/jans-tui/README.md

 - tui
 ---

-## Overview
+# TUI

-The "Text User Interface" or "TUI" is a tool for admins to perform *ad hoc* configuration of the Janssen Project software components.
+The "Text-based User Interface" or "TUI" is a tool for admins to perform *ad hoc* configuration of the Janssen Project software components.
+Like command-line interface, TUI can be launched and used from terminal.

 You can run it by executing: